Submit Article

 What Were the Facts of This Case?

-The respondent, Loh Wai Mun Daniel, was an advocate and solicitor of the Supreme Court of Singapore with 11 years of standing, having been called to the Bar in 1992.
-At all material times, he was practicing as a sole proprietor in the firm of Daniel Loh & Partners.
+The respondent, Loh Wai Mun Daniel, was an advocate and solicitor of the Supreme Court of Singapore with approximately 11 years of professional standing at the time the disciplinary issues arose.
+He had been called to the Bar in 1992 and operated as a sole proprietor under the firm name Daniel Loh & Partners.
+His practice primarily involved acting for clients in various property transactions, a role that necessitated the handling of significant sums of money in a fiduciary capacity.

 How Did the Court Analyse the Issues?